jepegit/cellpy/docs/developers_guide/dev_loaders_and_instruments.rst

 if you want to make a data-reader for different type of "easily parsed" files (for example csv-files).

-The ``AutoLoader`` class implements loading a configuration from a configuration module of file (see below), and performs pre- and post-processing of the data/raw-file (the processors are turned on or off in the configuration).
+The ``AutoLoader`` class implements loading a configuration from a configuration module or a file (see below), and performs pre- and post-processing of the data/raw-file (the processors are turned on or off in the configuration).
 Subclasses of the ``AutoLoader`` class must implement the following methods:
 ``parse_loader_parameters``, ``parse_formatter_parameters``, and ``query_file``.